Annual Neighborhood Breakfast ... Saturday, July 4 ... 8:30 am ... Mill Hollow Park

 President Dallin H. Oaks

 The Butler Hill Family History Learning Center is open to the public the 2nd Tuesday of every month from 6 - 8 pm.
 Or by appointment for individuals or small groups.
-Just contact Joan or John Roach (801-835-6396), our Ward Temple and Family History Consultants to schedule a day and time for one-on-one help and assistance.
-You can also email Joan and John at johnjoantrees@gmail.com or fill out and submit the Contact Us form below.
+Just contact Joan and John Roach (801-835-6396) or Heidi and Mark Terry (801-942-6538), our Ward Temple and Family History Consultants to schedule a day and time for one-on-one help and assistance.
+You can also email Joan and John at johnjoantrees@gmail.com, or Heidi and Mark at mtaiwan226@msn.com.

-You can talk to a Family History Consultant via Google Meet while the Center is open every 2nd Tuesday from 6 - 8 pm.
+Don't forget, you can talk to a Family History Consultant via Google Meet while the Center is open every 2nd Tuesday from 6 - 8 pm.
 That's right.
-You can join a live video session to ask question and even share your FamilySearch Tree right from your home or where ever you have an Internet connection.
+You can join a live video chat to ask a question and even share your FamilySearch Tree right from your home or where ever you have an Internet connection.

 To join via Google Meet when the Center is open (every 2nd Tuesday from 6 - 8 pm), just click the link below and a Family History Consultant will welcome you!
 Give it a try ...